Posted on March 19, 2019

 Johnson & Johnson has announced plans to appeal the verdict.
 It faces another 13,000 similar cases across the country.

 If you or a loved one has been diagnosed with mesothelioma or ovarian cancer after using Johnson & Johnson talc powder (including baby powder and Shower to Shower Powder), you may have a legal claim.
-Call Thornton Law Firm’s baby powder attorneys, female mesothelioma lawyers Marilyn McGoldrick, Leah McMorris and Leslie-Anne Taylor for a confidential, free evaluation of your legal rights at 1-888-341-1405.
+Call Thornton Law Firm’s baby powder attorneys, female mesothelioma lawyers Marilyn McGoldrick or Leah McMorris for a confidential, free evaluation of your legal rights at 1-888-341-1405.
 Or tell us your story here to discuss your legal claim and how you should proceed.